openturk/openturk_chrome_extension/README.md

 # Openturk Chrome Extension
-Your personal mturk assistant for HIT recommendation It also manages you requesters, search terms, and syncronizes your preferences to openturk.com
+Your personal MTurk assistant for HIT recommendation It also manages you requesters, search terms, and syncronizes your preferences to openturk.com

+March 2017: We are aware of the technical difficulties some Openturk users currently have.
+This is bacause of changes in the Facebook API and MTurk page structure.
+We will provide an update to fix these issues and add new HIT recommendation functionalities soon.

 ## Installation